adibsaad/model_tokenizer/README.md

 * Uppercase: I, O, Q, U, V
 * Numerals:  1, 0

-Currently, ModelTokenizer doesn't detect whether or not it has run out of combinations for generating new tokens, though this will be dealt with in the future.
+However, the gem doesn't check for awkward tokens that could be confusing, has too many repeating characters, too many underscores/hyphens or otherwise makes someone raise an eyebrow (e.g. DXMHMHLALAH, _-aj-a2j6f-qacins-).
+Additionally, ModelTokenizer doesn't detect whether or not it has run out of combinations for generating new tokens, though this will be dealt with in the future.

+ModelTokenizer has been tested with Rails 3 and 4.

 ## Contributing